-On behalf of the Board of Directors of British Columbia Railway Company ("BCRC"), I am pleased to provide our Annual Service Plan for 2008 - 2010.
-The 2008 - 2010 Service Plan continues the strategic direction described in BCRC's previous Service Plan, with the exception that the process to seek an independent third-party operator for Vancouver Wharves was concluded with the signing of a 40-year Operating Lease Agreement between BCRC and Kinder Morgan Canada Terminals ULC (Kinder Morgan), on May 30, 2007.
+On behalf of the Board of Directors of the British Columbia Railway Company ("BCRC"), I am pleased to provide our Service Plan for 2009 - 2011.
+The 2009 - 2011 Service Plan does not contain any major changes from BCRC's previous Service Plan, as BCRC will be continuing with the same strategic direction.

-BCRC's primary mandate is to support and facilitate the British Columbia Ports Strategy and Pacific Gateway Strategy, by providing consulting advice, acquiring and holding railway corridor and strategic port lands, and making related infrastructure investments for the Province.
-There are currently a number of potential opportunities under preliminary review and any projects determined to be viable will be identified in subsequent Service Plans.
+BCRC's continuing primary mandate is to support and facilitate the British Columbia Ports Strategy and Pacific Gateway Strategy, by providing consulting advice, acquiring and holding railway corridor and strategic port lands, and making related infrastructure investments for the Province.
+There are currently a number of potential opportunities under preliminary review and BCRC's planning focus for 2009 is to progress the assessment of those opportunities.
+Any projects determined to be viable will be identified and development details will be provided in subsequent Service Plans.